gvwilson/thirdbit/unused/voyage/index.md

 Traditional: *The Deed of Corlum Early*.
 Tales of King Corlum, including an encounter with the Pale Remainder.
 <a id="deed-corlum-early"></a>

+Traditional: The Szestetelmeny Chronicle.
+A collection of historical fragments from the Age of Heroes and after.
+<a id="chronicle"></a>

 ## Glossary